panyapoc/aws-quickstart/messaging-node/sqs.md

   - SQS > "The Source Queue > Edit > Enable "Dead-letter queues" > Specify DLQ name and the maximum recieves
 - **Create a new Node.js module to intentionally recieve message without deleting the message afterward**
   - Expected result,
+    - Message recieved by this Node.js module wouldn't be deleted and will be placed back to the queue after the visibility timeout duration,
-    - Messages recieved by this Node.js module without being deleted for the number of maximum recieves will be redrive to the dead-letter queue.
+    - When the approximate recieve count of the message is more than the maximum recieves, the message will be redrive to the dead-letter queue.
-    - The duration in which the message will redrive to DLQ would be approximately `visibility timeout duration * number of maximum recieves` seconds.
   - Based on the existing `recieveMessage` module from the previous section,
-    - Call `recieveMessage` method to retrieve messages from queue,
-    - Remove call to the `deleteMessage` method which is required in indicating message has been processed by the consumer,
+    - Remove or comment out the call to the `deleteMessage` method (indicating message has been successfully processed by the consumer)
-    - To speed up the process by recieving message with surprisingly small `VisibilityTimeout` (seconds)
+    - Speed up the process by recieving message with surprisingly small visibility timeout
-      - When receiving messages, you can also set a special visibility timeout for the returned messages without changing the overall queue timeout.
+      - When receiving messages, you can also set a special visibility timeout, `VisibilityTimeout` parameter (seconds), for the returned messages without changing the overall queue timeout.
-    - Simply log the message handle ID and approximate recieve count
+    - Log the message handle and approximate recieve count
-      - The approximate recieve count is obtained by adding `ApproximateReceiveCount` to the list of `AttributeNames` in the request parameter of recieve message.
+      - The approximate recieve count is obtained by adding `ApproximateReceiveCount` to the list of `AttributeNames` in the request parameters object of recieve message API.
-        - `var approximateReceiveCount = data.Messages[0].Attributes.ApproximateReceiveCount`
+      - `console.log("Pass", receiptHandle, approximateReceiveCount)`
-- **Ensure a test message is available the source queue**
+- **Ensure a test message is available in the source queue**
   - If not, send a test message (section #2)
 - **Run the Node.js module and check the message count in DLQ**
-  - Run the module through the number of 'maximum recieves' per message,
+  - Run the module by the number of 'maximum recieves' times (per message),
-  - In each execution, the console should log a message handle ID with its current approximate recieve count,
+  - In each execution, the console should log a unique message handle with its current approximate recieve count,
-  - Once no message is returned (when message's approximate recieve count > maximum recieves), check the messages count in DLQ queue,
+  - Once no message is returned (or when message's approximate recieve count > maximum recieves), all of the message should now be in the DLQ,
-    - On AWS Console : SQS > The DLQ Queue > Details section,> More > Messages available
+    - Check the messages count in the DLQ queue : AWS Console > SQS > The DLQ Queue > Details section,> More > Messages available

 <details>
 <summary><b>See Spoilers</b></summary>

-In this example,
+**In this example,**

-- Explicitly set the `VisibilityTimeout` to 2 (second)
+- The `VisibilityTimeout` is explicitly set to `2` (seconds) - After being recieved, the message will stay hidden from other consumers for 2 seconds before being visible again.
   - For optimal performance, set the visibility timeout to be larger than the AWS SDK read timeout.
-- Remove call to `deleteMessage` method.
+- Call to `deleteMessage` method was removed - Each message is expected to be deleted after being processed successfully.
-- For logging, add attribute `ApproximateReceiveCount` to the request parameter's attribute name.
+- Attribute `ApproximateReceiveCount` was added to the parameter as one of the attribute name.
+- Logging was added to see the message handle and its approximate recieve count.

 ```node

 // Load the AWS SDK for Node.js
 var AWS = require('aws-sdk');
 // Set the region